-Present circumstances are preventing face-to-face meetings, which are so important to forging agent and editor relationships (even though we end up re-scheduling so many times that it seems like we really don’t want to see each other, ha).
-So, I thought it’d be helpful to provide my “wish list” for any agent who’s interested in learning more about my reading/editing taste.
+Present circumstances are preventing face-to-face meetings, so I thought it’d be helpful to provide my “wish list” for any agent who’s interested in learning more about my reading/editing taste.

 I don’t mean to replace actual meetings (well, maybe for now) or phone call introductions, but this might be helpful.
 If you have a submission that meets any of the below criteria, email me at S&S!
 (My email is on Publisher’s Marketplace.)

 (F) A HISTORY OF WILD PLACES by Shea Ernshaw.
 From New York Times bestselling author of YA novels The Wicked Deep and Winterwood, her adult mystery debut following three residents of Pastoral—a reclusive, seemingly peaceful commune–as they investigate the disappearances of two outsiders: a mysterious children’s book author and the man hired to find her.

 (F) THE SHIMMERING STATE by Meredith Westgate.
 A luminous literary speculative debut exploring memory, identity, and human connection as it follows characters whose personal histories are distorted by an experimental memory drug.

 (F) GOOD NEIGHBORS by Sarah Langan.
 Celeste Ng’s enthralling dissection of suburbia meets Shirley Jackson’s creeping dread in this propulsive literary noir, when a sudden tragedy exposes the depths of deception and damage in a Long Island suburb—pitting neighbor against neighbor and putting one family in terrible danger. *NOW AVAILABLE FOR PRE-ORDERS!*